IceCreamYou/jquery.hotkeys/README.md

 All key combinations are case-insensitive ("CTrL+A" is the same as "ctrl+a").

-Hotkeys aren't tracked if you're inside of an input element (unless you explicitly bind the hotkey directly to the input).
+Hotkeys aren't tracked when an element that accepts text input has focus unless you explicitly bind the hotkeys directly to the element.
 This helps avoid conflicts with normal user typing.
+(Elements that accept text input include &lt;textarea&gt;, &lt;select&gt;, most &lt;input&gt; types, and any element with `contentEditable="true"` set.)

 ## Compatibility

-Should work with jQuery 1.4.2 and newer, although new revisions will only be tested with jQuery 2.1 and newer.
+Should work with jQuery 1.4.2 and newer, although new revisions will only be tested with jQuery 2.2 and newer.
 If you use early versions of jQuery, use `.bind()` instead of `.on()`.

 Should work with all the major browsers on all major operating systems,